TigerHix/shimeji-ee/readme.txt

 ==== How to Uninstall ====

-- From the installer -

-Remove the Shimeji from the Add or Remove Programs in Control Panel.

-- From the zip -

 Delete the unzipped folder.

 ==== Source ====

 Programmers may feel free to use the source.
+The Shimeji-ee source is under the New BSD license.
 Follow the zlib/libpng licenses.

 ==== Library ====